 - Roofhopping: How Hafiz escapes from the palace and makes his way to the vizier's house to rescue his daughter.

-- Storybook Opening: A storybook unfolds as a narrator introduces the characters by turn, even establishing that the Vizier is the bad guy.
+- Storybook Opening: A storybook unfolds as a narrator (an uncredited Frank Morgan) introduces the characters by turn, even establishing that the Vizier is the bad guy.
+"When you know him better, you won't wonder that she wandered."

 - Street Performer: Hafiz spices up his begging by performing magic tricks for rich passersby.
 This is often an excuse to get close so he can pick pockets, however.